945 Madison Avenue: Interior

-The building was designed with an earth-colored interior, utilizing concrete, bluestone, and oiled bronze.
-The floors are of bluestone tile; the walls are white, gray, or granite-faced and relatively blank, allowing for plenty of space to hang paintings.
-The ceilings use a suspended grid of concrete coffers, specially designed with rails to allow for movable partition walls.
-Ceiling heights vary; the second and third floors are 12'9", while the fourth floor is 17'6".

-As first designed, the building had a lobby, coat room, small gallery, and loading dock on its first floor.
+The building originally had 76830 sqft of interior space.
+As first designed, the building had a lobby, coatroom, small gallery, and loading dock on its first floor.
 The second, third, and fourth floors were dedicated to gallery space, each progressively larger than the space beneath it.
 Administrative offices were on the fifth floor, and a large mechanical penthouse acted as the sixth floor.
 The lower floors were designed for a sculpture gallery and courtyard, a kitchen and dining space, and storage.
-While exhibition space was made relatively bare at the museum's opening, its permanent gallery space made use of carpets, woven wall coverings, and comfortable furniture to make the space more intimate.

-While operating as the Met Breuer, the interior spaces on the second and third floor were divided into various gallery rooms, compromising the original design of large open spaces.

-The building's staircase is a "functional sculpture", changing gradually and subtly in dimensions and proportions between floors, though materials are consistent throughout.
+Only about one-third of the building was used as exhibition space; sources disagree on whether the exhibits covered about 30,000 ft2 or 33000 ft2.
+The remainder was for offices, storage, meeting rooms, a library, a restoration laboratory, stairs, elevators, and other spaces.